Performance Metrics for Digital Banking

 Additionally, the average time taken to resolve fraud cases is an important metric to consider.
 This metric measures the efficiency of the bank’s fraud investigation and resolution process.
 A shorter resolution time indicates that the bank is able to swiftly address and resolve fraud cases, minimizing any potential damage.

-See also User Feedback and Iteration in Digital Banking
+See also Two-Factor Authentication in Banking

 Lastly, customer feedback and satisfaction surveys provide valuable insights into the effectiveness of a bank’s security and fraud prevention measures.
 By regularly assessing customer perceptions and addressing any concerns or issues, banks can continuously improve their security systems and maintain customer trust.